 The Scarlet Honor Council

 The Scarlet Honor Council is a a team of students who serve on the University Hearing Board and Campus Appeals Committee.
 Council members also educate the University community on academic integrity and other ethical issues.

 The Council is open to all Rutgers-New Brunswick students.
 For more information, see The Scarlet Honor Council.

 Faculty and Staff University Hearing Board Members

 Members of the University Hearing Board may also serve on the Campus Appeals Committee, which considers appeals from students contesting the outcome of their disciplinary cases.

 The University Hearing Board is open to all Rutgers-New Brunswick faculty and staff.
 A training session is required.
 Interested parties should complete an interest form.
 A member of the Student Conduct staff will contact you about training.

-Campus Advisors are volunteers who help members of the Rutgers community navigate the disciplinary system.
+Campus Advisors are volunteers who help members of the University community navigate the disciplinary system.
 Advisors can:

 - help community members understand the disciplinary process

 - provide support and advice

 - help complaint parties and accused students prepare for hearings and other disciplinary proceedings

 - help students prepare appeals

-Any member of the University community is eligible to become a Campus Advisor.
+Any member of the Rutgers-New Brunswick community is eligible to become a Campus Advisor.
 A training session is required.
 For more information, please complete an interest form.
 A member of the Student Conduct staff will contact you about training.

 Academic Integrity Facilitators